 Footwear can have a much larger effect on back health than many people realize.
-This is particularly true for people who must stand for long periods of time on a regular basis (retail clerks, for example), but even a short amount of time in the wrong shoes can cause stress and pain to your vertebrae and the soft tissues that support them.
+This is particularly true for people who must stand for long periods of time on a regular basis, retail workers or nurses, for example, but even a short amount of time in the wrong shoes can cause stress and pain to your vertebrae and the soft tissues that support them.

 While many of us don’t give much thought to the process of walking, the truth is that it can be a very delicate operation.
-Walking the wrong way can, over time, lead to conditions like sciatica, bulging discs, disc pain, and other degenerative spine disorders.
+Walking the wrong way can, over time, contribute to conditions like sciatica, bulging discs, disc pain and other degenerative spine disorders.

-When you step correctly, your foot should come down on the ground heel-first.
-Then, the arch rolls inward (called “pronation”), bringing first the ball of the foot, and then the toe onto the ground to push off again.
+When you step correctly, your foot should come down on the ground heel first.
+Then, the arch rolls inward, or pronates, bringing first the ball of the foot and then the toe onto the ground to push off again.

-“Underpronation” is what happens if your arches do not roll inward far enough, and can result in inadequate shock absorption.
+Underpronation is what happens if your arches do not roll inward far enough, and it can result in inadequate shock absorption.
 When your feet don’t absorb shocks, your spine is jarred, leading to possible disc herniation and other spinal injuries.
-“Overpronation,” when your arches roll too far inward, can cause your entire lower body to rotate inward.
+Overpronation, when your arches roll too far inward, can cause your entire lower body to rotate inward.
 The chain reaction of muscle and bone movement in overpronation causes increased strain on your lower back.

-If you overpronate, you probably have relatively flat feet.
+If you overpronate, you may have relatively flat feet.
 Make sure to look for shoes with excellent arch support.
-If you the problem is severe enough, you may need orthopedic shoes to help stabilize your gait and avoid injury.
+If the problem is severe enough, you may need orthopedic shoes to help stabilize your gait and avoid injury.